Tempe Butte

 Tempe Butte (ʼOidbaḍ Doʼag) is the official name of an andesite butte of volcanic origin, located partially on Arizona State University's Tempe campus in Tempe, Arizona.
 It is often referred to by locals as A Mountain, after the 60 ft gold-painted letter 'A' near the top.
 Another name for the area, used by the City of Tempe, is Hayden Butte.

 The highest point of Tempe Butte stands at 1495 ft in elevation, while its base is at approximately 1150 ft in elevation.

-Tempe Butte is most often seen as the backdrop to games held in Sun Devil Stadium, including until recently the Tostitos Fiesta Bowl, as well as Super Bowl XXX.
+Tempe Butte is most often seen as the backdrop to games held in Mountain America Stadium (historically Sun Devil Stadium).

 Geography

 Originally, Tempe Butte was part of a series of horizontal layers, but the strata have been tilted, associated with the formation of South Mountain, and millennia of erosion has created the distinctive hogback of resistant andesite, over sedimentary deposits and rhyolite beds.